tony-nyagah/tony-nyagah/README.md

 I'm a passionate **Software Engineer** and **Outreachy Intern** contributing to the **Fedora Project**, with a strong focus on backend development and data insights.
 I love solving complex problems and transforming raw data into meaningful, understandable visualizations.

-As the **Lead Software Engineer** at [HuQAS](https://huqas.org/) - one of Africa's leading external quality assessment provider I haveve gained valuable experience in building robust systems that make a real-world impact.
+As the **Lead Software Engineer** at [HuQAS](https://huqas.org/) - one of Africa's leading external quality assessment provider I have gained valuable experience in building robust systems that make a real-world impact.

 ---